 Pantry storage suggestions

-The following pantry storage suggestions list ten home basics most people keep on hand.
+The following pantry storage suggestions list ten home basics that most people keep on hand.

 Onions